apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

     Source                    Destinations              Owner                     Group                     Mode                      Quota/Usage
     /path                     ns0->/path                root                      supergroup                rwxr-xr-x                 [NsQuota: 50/0, SsQuota: 100 B/0 B]

+Mount table cache is refreshed periodically but it can also be refreshed by executing refresh command:

+    [hdfs]$ $HADOOP_HOME/bin/hdfs dfsrouteradmin -refresh

+The above command will refresh cache of the connected router.
+This command is redundant when mount table refresh service is enabled as the service will always keep the cache updated.

 #### Multiple subclusters
 A mount point also supports mapping multiple subclusters.
 For example, to create a mount point that stores files in subclusters `ns1` and `ns2`.